-Typically Quality Italian restaurant serves fancy Italian dishes and steaks for dinner, but their brunch game is on a whole different level.
-With plates like Breakfast Risotto, Polenta Pancakes and unlimited mimosas and Bloody Mary’s, 30-something-year olds flock to Quality Italian patio for their brunch.
+Typically Quality Italian restaurant serves fancy Italian dishes and steaks for dinner, but their brunch game is on a whole different level!
+With plates like Breakfast Risotto, Polenta Pancakes, and unlimited mimosas & Bloody Marys, 30-something-year-olds flock to the Quality Italian patio for their brunch.
 My personal favorite was their white balsamic heirloom tomato Maria Capri – if you make your way into the Cherry Creek district, it’s a must!

 While usually my travel days are packed full of sightseeing and activities, it’s also nice to sometimes slow down a bit and just spend an afternoon hanging out with friends at a fun brunch spot.

 8. Grab A Beer In Highland

 Hanging out at a brewery with a craft beer in your hand is probably one of the most Denver-esque things to do in this city.

 There are numerous areas in Denver known for having fun breweries, but one of our favorite neighborhoods was Highland, a hip residential area filled with top-notch breweries and bars serving amazing craft beers.

 After roaming through Highland’s boutique clothing stores we popped into Denver Beer Co for a few IPAs.
 If you want to get a photo with the iconic “Greetings From Denver” sign, this mural is located just outside of the Denver Beer Company.